Chapter 28: Q. 10 (page 790)

 All the tools & learning materials you need for study success - in one app.

-b.
-What is the current through bulb A after the switch has closed?
+a.
+What is a very long time after the switch has closed?

 What do you think about this solution?